iod Readers Summary:

 8. When LDL cholesterol goes below 200, your redox potential usually is low.
-This is also a sign that you likely are lacking infrared spectrum stored within your cells and their water micelles.
+This is also a sign that you likely are lacking that ability to store infrared spectrum light within your cells and their water micelles.
 Cholesterol is a polar molecule designed to be surrounded by water and energized by its ability to transfer electrons to the cholesterol.
 If it is not in a state of reduction, cholesterol can open the “doors to hell” inside your circulatory system.
-When your redox potential is high, cholesterol is a life-saving protein.
+When your redox potential is high, DHA is high and cholesterol becomes sulfated and becomes a life-saving protein.

 9. Chronic altered hormone panels are another insight into your redox potential, particularly your Vitamin D status, DHEA and sex steroid levels.

 10. Your cortisol/melatonin saliva tests are keys to assessing the redox potential.
 When redox potential is altered, you can bet your Vitamin A and D cycles are off in the brain.
 When vitamin D is low in the gut, it opens the tight junctions in between gut enterocytes.
-This is where leaky gut begins.
+Iodine assists Vitamin D in this action in low light seasons.
+This is where leaky gut begins for most.
 The tight junction between gut cells are broken easily when vitamin D levels dip below 30 ng/dl.
-Anyone who is struggling to get their vitamin D levels higher likely has a co-morbid magnesium deficiency due to a lack of water.
+Anyone who is struggling to get their vitamin D levels higher likely has a co-morbid iodine and magnesium deficiency due to a lack of water.
 Magnesium is hydrophilic, and without water, we lose magnesium.

 There are three metabolic transactions from cholesterol (Cholecalciferol) that occur under the skin’s surface where our “storage version” of vitamin D (Calcidiol) is made.
+Sunlight is needed to sulfate Vitamin D3.
 This vitamin D gets transformed in our kidneys and liver to the “active version” of vitamin D (Calcitriol) in the liver.
 All three reactions require magnesium as a cofactor.
 It is physiologically impossible to have a 25(OH) blood test (“Storage version of vit-D”) to be less than 35 ng/dl and a magnesium RBC level to be above 6.5mg/dL.
 Magnesium and vitamin D deficits walk together, and are associated with a lower redox potential in cells, leading to disease generation.

 Pay deep attention to metabolites to improve your redox potential: